-I’m Donna Ladd, an editor and journalist from Philadelphia, Miss., focusing on the intersection of race, young people, gender and the criminal-justice system.
-I’m the editor-in-chief of Jackson Free Press Inc., which I co-founded in 2002.
-I also write long-form features for The Guardian and am a Quattrone Center investigative reporting fellow, focusing on systemic breakdowns and race/gender disparities in the U.S. criminal-justice system.
-In recent years, I was a W.K.
-Kellogg Foundation fellow, which led to founding the Mississippi Youth Media Project, in which Jackson-area teenagers produce award-winning rigorous, solutions-focused journalism on problems in their communities.
+Recently, I was a Quattrone Center investigative reporting fellow, focusing on systemic breakdowns and race/gender disparities in the U.S. criminal-justice system, and a W.K.
+Kellogg Foundation fellow.
+I founded the Mississippi Youth Media Project, in which Jackson-area teenagers produce award-winning rigorous, solutions-focused journalism on problems in their communities.

 Using two John Jay College of Criminal Justice fellowships and two Solutions Journalism Network grants, I and my team produced an award-winning archive of solutions-based reporting focusing on preventing crime and violence in Mississippi and beyond.